Dennistrangithub/post-install-config/README.md

 <img src="https://github.com/Dennistrangithub/post-install-config/assets/152820266/317599b0-25f2-446e-9aaa-3a7405b5cf3d" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <p>
-Now I create team members within the system and assign them to different departments.
+I then created team members within the system and assigned them to various departments.
+The first team member was added and specifically assigned to one of the newly created departments
-This is the First one, and I also set him/her in a department I added.
 </p>
 <br />